brunchstudio/pytvpaint/README.md

 **PyTVPaint** is a type-safe Python library that wraps the George programming language commands in order to interact with the 2D animation software TVPaint.

-It communicates through WebSocket to a [custom C++ plugin](https://github.com/brunchstudio/tvpaint-rpc) running in an opened TVPaint instance.
+It communicates through WebSocket to a [custom C++ plugin](https://github.com/brunchstudio/tvpaint-rpc) running in an open TVPaint instance.

 You can check the [documentation](https://brunchstudio.github.io/pytvpaint/) for more details.